yensan57/flabbybeagle/about.md

-Also, take some time to say aww at this cute cat, seen living near a river in the Philippines
+Also, take some time to say aww at this cute cat, found living near a river in the Philippines

 <img src="/assets/images/cat_placeholder_small.jpg" class="small-img" alt="cat_laguna_cavinti">